In This Article

 Research shows that fiber-rich foods can help you shed pounds and maintain a weight loss diet.
 Fiber supplements are proven to provide similar benefits.

-One study links weight loss to a higher ratio of Bacteroides vs. Firmicutes gut bacteria.
+One study links losing weight to a higher ratio of Bacteroides vs. Firmicutes gut bacteria.
 Fiber supplements have been shown to help.

 Know Your DNA Reviews